workdojos/Dojos-Fresh-Hugo-Theme/content/why.md

 <img src="/uploads/path.svg"
 <br>

-{{% title3 "We will inspire you." %}}
+{{% title3 "Your server." %}}
-{{% subtitle5 "To do what you were born to do!" %}}
+{{% subtitle5 "Your data." %}}
-It starts with a dream, a dashboard, and a dojo.
-Let your creativity run wild and may all your dreams come true.

-What's in your Dojo?
+Take back your data privacy.
+We will teach you how to manager your own server, wherever you want to host it.
+VPS's can get as low as $5/month in some places.